1Now Jehoshaphat had riches and honor in abundance, and he formed a marriage alliance with Ahab.

 7The king of Israel said to Jehoshaphat, “There is yet one man by whom we may inquire of Yahweh, but I hate him, for he never prophesies good concerning me, but always evil.
 He is Micaiah the son of Imla.”
 Jehoshaphat said, “Do not let the king say so.”

-9Now the king of Israel and Jehoshaphat the king of Judah sat each on his throne, arrayed in their robes, and they were sitting at a threshing-floor at the entrance of the gate of Samaria, and all the prophets were prophesying before them.
+9Now the king of Israel and Jehoshaphat the king of Judah sat each on his throne, arrayed in their cloaks, and they were sitting at a threshing-floor at the entrance of the gate of Samaria, and all the prophets were prophesying before them.

 10Zedekiah the son of Chenaanah made him horns of iron and said, “This is what Yahweh says: ‘With these you will push the Syrians until they are consumed.’”